 B. They can see their reflection in the glass and assume it’s another chameleon in their territory.
 This will cause them to become aggressive to it and this will escalate as the reflection does the same – the result is a very stressed chameleon

 The best enclosure I have seen for chameleons is the Reptarium from Apogee.
-These consist of a strong plastic frame with a strong and machine washable mesh cover which has zip off ends.
+These consist of a strong plastic frame with a strong and machine-washable mesh cover that has zip-off ends.

 The Cage should have no substrate in the bottom as this can be accidentally eaten by the chameleon as it tries to catch food.
-Instead plain paper should be used or better still, buy Reptarium Softray which slips over the base of the frame prior to putting on the outer mesh.
+Instead, the plain paper should be used, or better still, buy Reptarium Softray which slips over the base of the frame prior to putting on the outer mesh.
 This is also waterproof.

-One other important element for keeping chameleons is a source of UV light, chameleons need the UV light from the sun in order to metabolise the calcium in their diet.
+One other important element for keeping chameleons is a source of UV light, chameleons need the UV light from the sun in order to metabolize the calcium in their diet.

 The strip tube should be replaced every 6 months as the UV element gradually stops providing the required levels of UVB light.